Prenatal care for high-risk pregnancies

 Most women will go through pregnancy without experiencing any severe complications.
 However, some people carry a higher risk for pregnancy complications due to a variety of factors, such as age and pre-existing medical conditions.
 At Doctors Hospital of Augusta, we support women experiencing all types of pregnancies, which is why we have a dedicated maternal-fetal medicine clinic.

-For more information about how we help manage high-risk pregnancies, please call our maternal fetal medicine team at (706) 651-2636.
+For information about how we can help manage high-risk pregnancies, please call our maternal medicine team at (706) 651-2636.

 Expert care for high-risk pregnancies

 Maternal-fetal medicine, also called perinatology, focuses on providing obstetrics care for women with high-risk pregnancies.
 Our women's care team in Augusta, Georgia, includes board-certified perinatologists, who care for mother and baby throughout pregnancy.
 We specialize in supporting pregnant women with: